University Officers' Training Corps: Northumbrian

+North West Officers' Training Regiment

 Liverpool

 The Liverpool University contingent of the Officers' Training Corps was formed in 1919 to provide military training for the students of the University of Liverpool.
 It occupied its own drill hall from 1928 and was re-organised on a faculty basis at the start of the Second World War but was re-unified again in 1955.
 At the turn of the century it was based at 128 Mount Pleasant in Liverpool but is now based at Crawford Hall in Allerton.
-Since September 2011 it has formed part of the North West Officer Training Regiment.
+Since September 2011 it has formed part of the North West Officers' Training Regiment.

 Manchester and Salford

 In 1898 the University of Manchester raised a company, sanctioned by the War Office, which was known as N Company of the 2nd Volunteer Battalion, Manchester Regiment.
 In 1908 N Company became the Manchester University contingent of the Officers' Training Corps.
 Some 314 members of Manchester University died in the First World War and another 200 members of the university died in the Second World War.
 The unit was based at a Drill Hall in Stretford Road, but since 1994, has been based at University Barracks in Boundary Lane, Manchester 15.
-Since September 2011 it has formed part of the North West Officer Training Regiment.
+Since September 2011 it has formed part of the North West Officers' Training Regiment.